Safe Haskell | Safe-Inferred |

 Constructors

-DiskCacheAll | Use the OS page cache to cache any/all key/value data in the table.
-Use this policy if the expected access pattern for the table has a good spatial or temporal locality. |
+DiskCacheAll | Cache all data in the table.
+Use this policy if the database's access pattern has either good spatial locality or both good spatial and temporal locality. |

 Instances